Master of Science by Coursework in Clinical Embryology

 Each written submission must be accompanied

-(in a separate sealed envelope addressed to the Chair of Examiners) by a certificate indicating that it is the candidate ’s own work and a CD containing an electronic copy of each written submission.
+(in a separate sealed envelope addressed to the Chair of Examiners) by a certificate indicating that it is the candidate ’s own work and a USB stick containing an electronic copy of each written submission.
 6. The examiners may award a distinction for excellence in the whole examination.
-7. The examiners shall retain one copy of each dissertation of each successful candidate for deposit in the Radcliffe Science library.

 I Essential Cellular and Molecular Biology